SKunst/InvinciBagel/README.md

 	JavaFX 8.0 Game built alongside a basic game engine framework

-- [x] !!!
-Please take your time to read this + the other .md files.
+- [x] :point_up: Please take your time to read this + the other .md files.
 I must confess that I AM NOT GOOD AT WRITING DOCUMENTATION - although I have good ideas during development, when coming to "write my post-work journal" I don't get it at expected (my ideas / inspiration stuck ...).
-In other order of ideas, my write-style is funny, I ascertain, so you will BENEFIT from READING MY DOCS !!!
+In other order of ideas, my write-style is funny, I ascertain, so you will BENEFIT from READING MY DOCS :point_up:

 ### (Legal) Notice [...]